wouterpeere/GHEtool/README.md

 it is allowed that gfunctions are interpolated.
 (To change the threshold for this interpolation, go to the Gfunction class.)
 * _deep_sizing_: An alternative sizing method for cases with high cooling (peaks) and a variable ground temperature.
 This method is potentially slower, but proves to be more robust.
+* _force_deep_sizing_: When the alternative method from above should always be used.

 ### Simple example